-The Long Island cataract specialists of OCLI are renowned surgeons, trained in innovative surgical techniques and technologies to help patients improve their vision.
+OCLI’s cataract specialists in Long Island & Manhattan are renowned surgeons, trained in innovative surgical techniques and technologies to help patients improve their vision.
 These highly skilled specialists are also trained in the use of new lens implantation and sutureless surgery.

 What is a Cataract?

 A cataract is a clouding of the eye’s lens, which can distort or block light rays from reaching the retina.
 They usually develop slowly and cause no pain.
 As they grows larger, they begin to cloud more of the eye’s lens and significantly impair vision.
 The only way to treat cataracts is with surgery.

 Cataract surgery is considered one of the most popular and highly successful procedures for improving vision.
 In fact, a study by the American Society of Cataract and Refractive Surgeons recently reported that 98% of patients had their vision successfully improved following surgery.
 Many patients report that their vision is even better than it was before.

 Are you seeking a surgeon or just starting your research?
 Listed below is a wide range of information regarding what happens during and after surgery as well as sneak peak into the history and reasons behind the tremendous success of this procedure.
 Rest assured that the surgeons here at Ophthalmic Consultants of Long Island will give you the best possible care during your surgery.

 Choosing an Expert Cataract Surgeon